SpudGunMan/meshing-around/README.md

 ## mesh-bot.sh

- alternate bot, adds internet and other telemetry data which goes beyond just ping
+Alternate bot, adds internet and other telemetry data which goes beyond just ping

 - Various solar details for radio propagation
   - `sun` and `moon` return info on rise and set local time